Skip to main content

 Caffeine can provide relief for a headache.

 During a headache, blood vessels swell, tighten or go through other changes, causing an increase in blood flow around the brain.
-This increase blood flow pressures surrounding nerves, which send pain messages to the brain.
+This increased blood flow pressures surrounding nerves, which send pain messages to the brain.
 This brings on the headache.

 Caffeine has vasoconstrictive properties, meaning that blood vessels narrow to restrict blood flow, thereby alleviating the pain.
 Also, when caffeine is taken in combination with pain medicines, such as aspirin, ibuprofen or acetaminophen, it increases the absorption and strength of the medication to provide faster relief.